Local mixing on abelian covers of hyperbolic surfaces with cusps: Preparations: coding and transfer operator

 \subsection{Symbolic model for the geodesic flow}

-Let $\Omega_0\subset \T^1(M_0)$ be the collection of unit tangent vectors which do not escape to infinity under the geodesic flow.
-Classically, the geodesic flow $\mathcal{G}^s:\Omega_0\to \Omega_0$ can be coded using the geodesic cutting sequences (see Series's chapter in \cite{BKS}).
-But this model is difficult to use in our setting.
-One of its drawbacks is that the roof function, which geometrically represents the lengths of the geodesic segments lying in the fundamental domain of $\Gamma_0(=\pi_1(M_0))$ in $\mathbb{H}^2$, is not H\"{o}lder or even bounded.
-To resolve the problem, Ledrappier and Sarig developed a modified coding \cite{LS}.
-Using a lifting argument, we obtain a coding for the geodesic flow on $\operatorname{T}^1(M)$.

-To describe the coding, we first recall some basic notions regarding \emph{countable Markov shifts}.
-Suppose $\mathcal{S}$ is a \emph{countable} set of states and $\mathbb{A}=(t_{ab})_{\mathcal{S}\times \mathcal{S}}$ is a matrix of zeros and ones without rows which are made solely of zeros.
+Stadlbauer \cite{Sta} and Ledrappier-Sarig \cite{LS} use a two-sided countable Markov shift $(\Sigma,\sigma)$ with the set of countable states $\mathcal{A}$ to encode the nonwondering set of the geodesic flow on $\T^1(M_0)$.
+We provide a sketch of the construction here.
+We start with recalling some basic notions regarding \emph{countable Markov shifts}.
+Suppose $\mathcal{A}$ is a \emph{countable} set of states and $\mathbb{A}=(t_{ab})_{\mathcal{A}\times \mathcal{A}}$ is a matrix of zeros and ones with no columns or rows which are made solely of zeroes.

-\begin{defn}[TMS] The two-sided \emph{topological Markov shift (TMS)} with the set of states $\mathcal{S}$ and transition matrix $\mathbb{A}$ is the set
+\begin{defn}[TMS] The two-sided \emph{topological Markov shift (TMS)} with the set of states $\mathcal{A}$ and transition matrix $\mathbb{A}$ is the set

 equipped with the topology generated by the two sided cylinders